lisamurphy788/mytaxfreeshopping/README.md

 All of the icons for this website have been taken from [Fontawesome](https://fontawesome.com/v5.15/icons?d=gallery&p=2)

-The fonts used in this website was used from [Googlefonts](https://fonts.google.com/)
+The fonts used in this website was used from [Google fonts](https://fonts.google.com/)

-I used some radial gradient also which came from [CSSGradiend](https://cssgradient.io/)
+I used some radial gradients also which came from [CSSGradiend](https://cssgradient.io/)

 I used Freeformater to run my HTML through for cleaning and indentation.
 [Free Formatter](https://www.freeformatter.com/)

 ### Acknowledgments

-I would like to thank Precious Ijege for the guidance and support throughout this project.
+I would like to thank Precious Ijege for his guidance and support throughout this project.

-Kasia for all her help, support and mountains of patience.
+Kasia for all her help, support, and mountains of patience.

 To all my cohort for all of their help and support.
+Especially Thomas Guilfoyle for testing my site and providing feedback.

+To Maggie Walsh and Eventyret for helping with troubleshooting my bugs.

-Sean for minding the kids and new born baby while i get through my course.
+Sean for minding the kids and newborn baby while I get through my course.

-Marie, Rebecca, Elaine and Sarah for their help with testing.
+Marie, Rebecca, Elaine, and Sarah for their help with testing.